xunoaib/synacor-challenge-solution/README.md

 </details>

-This tells us that we must write a specific value to the eighth register before using the teleporter again, and that we may need to optimize the underlying code somehow.
+This tells us that we must write a specific value to the eighth register before using the teleporter again, and that we may also need to optimize the underlying code somehow.

 For now, we can assign an arbitrary value to the eighth register and use the